kevbchan/Projects-by-Chan/README.md

 # Projects-by-Chan
-Some Python projects that I have worked on and completed using skills that I learned from my python coding class!
+Some Python coding projects that I have worked on and completed implementing skills that I learned from previous coding classes taken.